 “Well, professor, I want to be a journalist myself,” I confessed.
 She smiled widely.

 “And what sort of writing will you do?” she asked, and what struck me was her tone and the words she used.
 She sounded as if she was sure that I would write indeed.
 I lightened up and fixed my fringe, looked at my notes, and then straight into her eyes.
 She believed.

 “Culture, if I get a chance,” I started spreading my options as if I possessed the finest craft to cut them out of the exceptional material, “News writing is appealing to me, too, and having an opinionated column sounds like a dream.”

-“I can see you doing stuff like her,” she assessed, pointing to the magazine cover for which one of the columnists I picked wrote, “that feminine feuilleton.
+“I can see you doing stuff like her,” she assessed, pointing to the magazine cover for which one of the columnists I picked wrote, “that feminist feuilleton.
 You could be the new generation,” she smiled.
 I snorted.

 “Thank you,” I lowered my eyes.
 The compliment from her was invaluable.

 “I read the articles you’ve written for the school newspaper,” she continued, “and enjoyed it.
 It wasn’t just me – all of the polonists were impressed.
 You have a spark.
 Don’t give it up.
 Ever.”